 01 of 15

-One of the most frequent questions we've received over the last 12 years concerns ABC's hit series LOST and the show's filming locations on Oahu.
-While many scenes - such as those in the cave - are filmed on a sound stage on the outskirts of Honolulu, many scenes are filmed on location throughout the island of Oahu.
+Even long after ABC's hit series LOST ended, fans are still heading to Hawaii to see the show's filming locations.
+While many scenes—such as those in the cave—are filmed on a sound stage on the outskirts of Honolulu, many part are filmed on location throughout the island of Oahu.

 02 of 15